build2-packaging/nvidia-cuda-toolkit/cuda-cudart/README.md

 ## Usage

-To start using `libcudart` in your project, add the following `depends` value to your `manifest`, adjusting the version constraint as appropriate:
+To start using `cuda-cudart` in your project, add the following `depends` value to your `manifest`, adjusting the version constraint as appropriate:

 ```
-depends: libcudart ^12.8.0
+depends: cuda-cudart ^12.8.0
 ```

 Then import the library in your `buildfile`:

 ```
-import libs = libcudart%libs{cudart}
+import libs = cuda-cudart%libs{cudart}
 ```